OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Practically all network-connected mobile apps use HTTP(S) to send and receive data from and to a remote endpoint.
 Consequently, network-based attacks such as packet sniffing and man-in-the-middle-attacks are a potential issue.
 In this chapter, we discuss potential vulnerabilities, testing techniques and best practices concerning the network communication between a mobile app and its endpoint(s).

-### Testing for Unencrypted Sensitive Data on the Network
+### Testing Data Encryption on the Network

 #### Overview

 One of the core functionalities of mobile apps is sending and/or receiving data from endpoints over untrusted networks like the Internet.
-If the data is not properly protected, it is possible for an attacker with  access to any part of the network infrastructure (e.g. an WiFi access point) to intercept, read or modify it in transit.
+If the data is not properly protected in transit, it is possible for an attacker with access to any part of the network infrastructure (e.g. an WiFi access point) to intercept, read or modify itt.
 For this reason, it is almost never advisable to use plain-text network protocols.

 The vast majority of apps relies on the Hypertext Transfer Protocol (HTTP) for communication with the backend.
 HTTP over Transport Layer Security (TLS) - a.k.a.
-HTTPS - wraps the HTTP protocol into an encrypted connection (the acronym HTTPS originally referred to HTTP over Secure Socket Layer, the now-depreciated predecessor of TLS).
+HTTPS - wraps HTTP into an encrypted connection (the acronym HTTPS originally referred to HTTP over Secure Socket Layer, the now-depreciated predecessor of TLS).
 TLS enables authentication of the backend service, as well as confidentiality and integrity of the network data.

 #### Static Analysis

 Identify all API/web service requests in the source code and ensure that no plain HTTP URLs are requested.
+Ensure that sensitive information is being sent via secure channels, using [HttpsURLConnection](https://developer.android.com/reference/javax/net/ssl/HttpsURLConnection.html "HttpsURLConnection"), or [SSLSocket](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html "SSLSocket") for socket-level communication using TLS.

+Please be aware that `SSLSocket` **does not** verify the hostname.
+The hostname verification should be done by using `getDefaultHostnameVerifier()` with expected hostname.
+A [code example](https://developer.android.com/training/articles/security-ssl.html#WarningsSslSocket "Warnings About Using SSLSocket Directly") can be found in the Android developer documentation.

 #### Dynamic Analysis